How to split a tera-polynomial: About the Mandelbrot set

 \section{About the Mandelbrot set}

 In this section, we will collect the strict minimum on the Mandelbrot set and fix notations that will be needed subsequently.
 See Appendix~\ref{par:notations} for standard notations.

-The \textit{Mandelbrot} set $\M$ is composed of the parameters~$c\in\C$ for which the sequence~$(p_n(c))_{n\in\N}$ remains bounded (Figure \ref{fig:mandelbrot}).
+The \textit{Mandelbrot} set $\M$ is composed of the parameters~$c\in\C$ for which the sequence~$(p_n(c))_{n\in\N}$ (defined in \eqref{def:hyp_poly}) remains bounded (Fig.~\ref{fig:mandelbrot}).
 This sequence is the orbit by iterated compositions of the only critical point $z=0$ of the map $f_c(z) \defequal z^2 +c$, \ie

 For short, the sequence $(p_n(c))_{n\in\N}$ is called the \textit{critical orbit} of $f_c$. $\M$ is a connected set, whose complement in $\CC$ is simply connected \cite{DOUHUB82}, \cite{Sib}.
 One has

 There are many tools online to explore~$\M$, both for scientific purposes or just for its intrinsic beauty; see \eg\cite{CHE10} or \cite{EXPL1}.